 Mathematics - The devils work

-During my career I have had to deal with people with many different careers or disciplines.
-The one thing that I have seen time and time again is people are happy to read my reports, view my drawings and accept my suggestions, but if I show them a sheet of mathematical calculations they just switch off.
-Not only does this apply to office managers, council officials or the general public, but often those who should be familiar with mathematics as part of their job.
+During my career, I have had to deal with people with many careers or disciplines.
+People of all disciplines are happy to read my reports, view my drawings and accept my suggestions.
+However, if I show them a sheet of mathematical calculations, they just switch off.
+This can apply to office managers, council officials, or the public.
+However, it can also apply to those whose job means they should be more familiar with mathematics.
 These include architects, accountants, ecologists or even other engineers.

 This website will not try to explain the mysteries of Pure Mathematics, but will instead concentrate on Applied Mathematics and only use the tools provided by the pure subject as necessary.